Arborescences of Random Covering Graphs: Proof of Theorem 1.1

-Case 1: The chosen monomial has exactly one term of the form $Y_{e_0,*,*} $.
-In this case, since the $\sigma_e$'s are independent, the expected value of this monomial factors through a term $\E[Y_{e_0,*,*} ]$, which is zero, so the contribution of this monomial to the expected value is 0.
+Case 1: The monomials have exactly one term of the form $Y_{e_0,*,*} $ , i.e. $n_{e_0}=1$.
+In this case, since the $\sigma_e$'s are independent random permutations, the expected value of every monomial factor through a term $\E[Y_{e_0,*,*} ]$, which is zero, so the contribution of this monomial to the expected value is 0.